 Section I. The Corporate Seal, an impression of which is hereto affixed, shall be the seal of the International Society of University Colon and Rectal Surgeons.

-Section I. The purpose of this society shall be to contribute to the progress of Colon and Anorectal Surgery and to hold congresses and meetings throughout the world in order to interchange scientific knowledge.
+Section I. The purpose of this society shall be to contribute to the progress of Colon and Anorectal Surgery and to hold congresses, collaborate with national organizations and to sponsor meetings throughout the world in order to interchange scientific knowledge.

 Section I. Classes of Membership

-This Society shall have four classes of membership:
+This Society shall have SIX classes of membership:

 - Honorary Fellows